Candidates

 The planning phase in Agile development is crucial for creating a clear roadmap and deciding on features for each iteration.
 This phase aligns the product roadmap with strategic goals and defines the work to be completed in each cycle, helping Agile teams stay focused on delivering valuable software that meets user needs and expectations.

-In Agile, a sprint refers to a specific timeframe during which certain work must be completed and prepared for review.
+In Agile, a sprint is a specific timeframe during which work must be completed and prepared for review.
+Sprint planning is a key ceremony where teams organize and prioritize tasks for the upcoming sprint, ensuring that the most important user stories are selected and the team is prepared for efficient and focused development.
 The development team focuses on a set of user stories that have been reviewed, refined, and selected for the sprint backlog.
-This iterative approach enables incremental development and continuous improvement, allowing teams to quickly respond to new requirements and deliver high-quality software.
+This iterative approach enables incremental development and continuous improvement, allowing teams to respond to new requirements and deliver high-quality software quickly.

 Effective Agile planning ensures that each iteration contributes to the overall product vision while keeping the team aligned and productive throughout the development process.